Act Naturally: Personnel

+Charts

 Buck Owens and Ringo Starr duet version

 Twenty-four years after the Beatles released their famous cover version of "Act Naturally", Owens and Ringo Starr teamed up for a duet remake.
 The session was produced by Jerry Crutchfield and Jim Shaw.
 A music video was filmed for the song depicting the duo playing bumbling versions of themselves acting as cowboys on a western movie set.
 The video was directed by George Bloom, and produced by Ken Brown.
 Released on Capitol Records (B-44409), on July 29, 1989, the duet peaked at number 27 and spent 11 weeks on the Billboard country chart in the summer of 1989.
 It was Owens' last top 40 single on the chart.
 The B-side was Owens playing Harlan Howard's "The Key's in the Mailbox".

 The song also marked Starr's only showing on the country singles chart.
 It was not the first time a member of the Beatles had appeared on the country charts: Paul McCartney had done so with Wings in 1974–75 with "Sally G".

 The recording was nominated for the 1989 Country Music Association Vocal Event of the Year and a 1990 Grammy for Best Country Vocal Collaboration, but lost both times to "There's a Tear in My Beer," recorded by Hank Williams Sr. and Hank Williams Jr.